KevMathews/medieval-mayhem/README.md

 ##### Credits:

-    Unsplash.com
-    craftpix.net
-    Slideshow Repo
+    Unsplash.com - Crystal clear images with very well organized and accurate search results craftpix.net - MANY sprites for adventure/fantasy games that can be used to animate characters and events

 ## Approach:

 #### Overview
-At the start of development I felt somewhat confident I could make this game if it just ran in the browser.
-The challange to me would be bringing it to the DOM and making it visually appealing.
+At the start of development I somewhat confident I could potentially make this game if it just ran in the console.
+The challange to me, would be bringing it to the DOM and making it visually appealing as well as intuitive.

 #### Wireframe